 Sometimes I hear from people who have been rejected for a credit card or other loan despite having a high credit score.
 The ones who feel the most frustrated are people who know someone else that got approved for the same card with a lower credit score.
 How can that be?
 Why would a credit card company turn down a person with better credit and approve someone with lower credit?

-There are three possible reasons (or at least three that we consider the most likely):
+There are four possible reasons (or at least four that we consider the most likely):

 #2.
 Too Much Credit or Too Much Recent Credit

-It is possible to build gobs and gobs of available credit over time, have a great credit score, and always be approved for new credit.
-Sometimes, though, all that credit will make you look too risky.
+It’s possible to build gobs and gobs of available credit over time, have a great credit score, and always be approved for new credit.
+Sometimes, though, all that credit will make you look risky.
 The red flags usually go up at the credit card companies if either of the following is true:

 - You have a history of getting new credit only to earn signup bonuses and then never use the card again.

 - You accumulate a lot of new credit all at once.